Fee-Only Financial Advisor Minnesota: What It Means & Why More People Are Choosing It

-A fee-only financial advisor in Minnesota is paid directly by clients rather than by commissions from investment or insurance products.
+A fee-only financial advisor is paid directly by clients rather than earning commissions from financial products.
+This structure helps reduce conflicts of interest and allows advice to be more objective and aligned with the client’s goals.
 Depending on the firm, that may mean compensation comes from:

 What matters most is that the advisor is not being paid to recommend one product over another.
 For clients, that often creates a more transparent relationship and a stronger sense that recommendations are being made with the client’s needs in mind.